 Whatever your goals for change in your community, job, or industry, the Public Leadership Credential offers a series of courses to help you improve your decision-making, leadership, and policymaking skills.
 Whether you decide to register for one course or complete the entire credential, you will develop a toolkit of skills to take immediate action while you learn.
 The fully online program is a reflection of Harvard Kennedy School’s mission of improving public policy and public leadership to create societies that are safer, freer, more just, and more sustainably prosperous.

-This unique credential program is comprised of six six-week courses, including Evidence for Decisions, Leadership and Ethics, and Policy Design and Delivery, that foster an active and engaged learning environment.
+This unique credential program comprises of six six-week courses, including Evidence for Decisions, Leadership and Ethics, and Policy Design and Delivery, presented in an active and engaged learning environment.
 These three areas focus on a set of skills that are needed for every public leader to be effective.

 The Public Leadership Credential is a graduate-level course in public policy.
 The Evidence for Decisions course enables you can acquire the skills necessary to demystify data and learn to leverage effective decision-making to change the world.